US tech veteran named EY World Entrepreneur of the Year for 2019

 Brad Keywell, who previously co-founded Groupon, wins for latest venture Uptake Technologies

-US tech veteran Brad Keywell has been named EY World Entrepreneur of the Year for 2019
+US tech veteran Brad Keywell has been named EY World Entrepreneur of the Year for 2019.
+Photograph: Daniel Candaux

 Tech veteran Brad Keywell has been named EY World Entrepreneur of the Year for 2019.